tonyblundell/korma/README.md

-# Korma - Expermental ORM layer for Moodle
+# Korma - Experimental ORM layer for Moodle

 ## How To Use